codingbyfreddish/Portfolio-Project-1/README.md

 * Navigation
     * Positioned at top right of the page.
     * Displays links to the About us and Times sections and to the Contact Page.
+    [Screenhot]

 * Header
     * Positioned at the top left of the page.
     * Clearly states the name.
+    [Screenhot]

+* About Us Section
+    * Contains a short description about the club.
+Such as location and purpose.
+    * Contains a padel related image of a women and a man.
+    * Contains a short list of some core values for the club.
+    [Screenhot]

+* When and Where Section
+    * Referred to as "Times"-section in the navigation for user design friendlyness.
+    * Contains a image of a group of kids and a textbox with some information regarding what the club has to offer for kids.
+    * Contains times and information regarding times, location, courts etc.
+    [Screenhot]

+* Contact Page
+    * Takes the user to a new page.
+    * Contains a form where the user can interact, filling in his/her information and choose how to the contacted back.
+    * Contains navigation to get back to 'main page'.
+    [Screenhot]

+* Footer
+    * Contains links to Facebook, Twitter and Instagram.
+    * Since it's not a real padel club the links only takes the user to the main page of the websites mentioned above.
+    * Contains a paragraf stating copyrights.
+    [Screenhot]